Jobless Americans will have few options as benefits expire

 “The end of the pandemic unemployment benefits will be an abrupt jolt to millions of Americans who won’t find a job in time for this arbitrary end to assistance,” Andrew Stettner with the Century Foundation said in a report.

 The ending of these programs comes as the U.S. economy has recovered from the pandemic, but with substantial gaps in the recovery.
 The Labor Department says there are still 5.7 million fewer jobs than before the pandemic.
+Yet the department also estimated, last month, that there were roughly 10 million job openings.

 These benefits are also ending sooner than during the previous crisis, the Great Recession.
 In that downturn, jobless benefits in various forms were extended from the start of the recession in 2008-2009 all the way until 2013.
 When those benefits finally ended, just 1.3 million people were still receiving aid.